fdmoon/CampActivities/myDailyNotes.md

 • https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=91229a38-7be6-4d37-819c-3976f35e00fb

-• HTML: In <form> tag, all buttons are regarded as "submit" by default... may need event.preventDefault(); to prevent form from submitting
+• HTML: In <form> tag, all buttons are regarded as "submit" by default... may need event.preventDefault() or returning false to prevent form from submitting

 • The New York Times...
 	https://developer.nytimes.com/signup <= Create a New API Key (4607e93b9f2d447484ff031b194b1b4d)